department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="not-closest">What if I choose to go to a VA health facility that's not the closest one to my home?</button>
 <div id="not-closest" class="usa-accordion-content">

 You can go to any VA health facility you choose to for care.
-But, if you choose to go a facility other than the one that's closest to your home with your VA health care provider determining the extra travel is needed, you'll need to pay for any costs above the amount for travel to your closest facility.
+But, if you choose to go to a facility other than the one that's closest to your home with your VA health care provider determining the extra travel is needed, you'll need to pay for any costs above the amount for travel to your closest facility.
 This includes paying for any added mileage, public or private transportation costs, or special mode transportation.

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="po-box">What if I my official address is a PO Box?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="po-box">What if my official address is a PO Box?</button>
 <div id="po-box" class="usa-accordion-content">

-You'll need to establish an official place of residence so we can determine your travel pay to the closes VA or VA-authorized health facility that can provide the care you need.
+You'll need to establish an official place of residence so we can determine your travel pay to the closest VA or VA-authorized health facility that can provide the care you need.
 We may ask you to provide documentation confirming your home address.

 </div>
 </li>